Jooris van der Straeten: Life

 In 1559, he was recorded in Spain, with a commission to paint a Resurrection of Lazarus for the church of Santiago de Cáceres.
 He was documented from 1560 to 1568 under the name Jorge de la Rúa as painter of Elisabeth of Valois, the Spanish queen consort.
 He was her portrait painter together with the local painter Alonso Sánchez Coello, with whom he had also worked in Portugal.
 He also painted devotional works for queen Elisabeth.
 She paid a high sum for a painting of the Immaculate Virgin with five figures that hung over the queen's bed.

-He was still at the Spanish court in January 1571, as he is documented at that time occupied with a portrait of the infantas Isabella Clara Eugenia and Catherine Michelle.
+He was still at the Spanish court in January 1571, as he is documented at that time occupied with a portrait of the infantas Isabella Clara Eugenia and Catalina Micaela.
 The portrait had been commissioned by the Duchess of Alba.
 He made two copies, one of which was sent to the grandmother of the infantas, the queen of France Catherine de' Medici while the other was sent to the Duchess.
 The Duchess refused the work because of its high price.
 It is possible that this is the work preserved in the British Royal Collection that portrays the sisters with a puppy and a parrot.
 At the Royal Collection website this work is attributed to Alonso Sánchez Coello and workshop.